-- (1) The following material must be filed under seal: - (a) information listed in Federal Rule of Civil Procedure 5.2; Federal Rule of Criminal Procedure 49.1; and Eastern District of Missouri Local Rule 2.17(a); - (b) the Administrative Record filed in a case brought under Section 502(a)(1)(B) of the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1132(a)(1)(B); - (c) the Administrative Record filed in a case brought under the Social Security Act, 42 U.S.C. § 405; and - (d) documents required to be sealed in Qui Tam actions under 31 U.S.C. § 3729.
+(1) Section (A) above notwithstanding, without the need of a Judge's order, the following material(s) must be filed under seal:

+(a) information listed in Federal Rule of Civil Procedure 5.2; Federal Rule of Criminal Procedure 49.1; and Eastern District of Missouri Local Rule 2.17(a);

+(b) the Administrative Record filed in a case brought under Section 502(a)(1)(B) of the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1132(a)(1)(B);

+(c) the Administrative Record filed in a case brought under the Social Security Act, 42 U.S.C. § 405; and

-For the filing of these and any other material or information required by law to be filed under seal, the procedures in Section (A) above must be used.
+(d) any other material(s) or information required to be filed under seal by law.

 (2) At conclusion of civil action.
-Not less than 30 days after a final order or other disposition has been issued in a civil action in the District Court, or 30 days after the receipt of a mandate from the Court of Appeals in a case in which an appeal has been taken, a motion may be filed with the District Court requesting that documents previously filed under seal be unsealed and made a part of the public record.
-Unless otherwise ordered by the Court, all documents previously sealed in a civil action will remain sealed by the Clerk of Court for 90 days following final disposition of the litigation, unless a Motion to Continue Sealing is filed pursuant to Section (A)(4)(a) above.
-Materials filed under seal pursuant to Section (B)(1) or otherwise ordered sealed indefinitely will remain under seal indefinitely unless otherwise ordered.
+Not less than 30 days after a final order or other disposition has been issued in a civil action in the District Court, or 30 days after the receipt of a mandate from the Court of Appeals in a case in which an appeal has been taken, a motion may be filed with the Court requesting that documents previously filed under seal be unsealed and made a part of the public record.
+Unless otherwise ordered by the Court, all documents previously sealed in a civil action will remain sealed by the Clerk of Court for 90 days following final disposition of the litigation, unless a motion to continue the sealing is filed pursuant to section (A)(4)(a) above.